Japanese mythology: The Sun, Moon, and Storm

 The origins of the Sun and the Moon are accounted for in Japanese mythology through the myth of Izanagi's return from Yomi.
 After spending so much time in Yomi, Izanagi cleansed himself with a purification ceremony.
 As Izanagi cleansed himself, the water and robes that fell from his body created many more gods.
 Purification rituals still function as important traditions in Japan today, from shoe etiquette in households to sumo wrestling purification ceremonies.
 Amaterasu, the Sun goddess and divine ancestor of the first Emperor Jimmu, was born from Izanagi's eye.
-The Moon god and Susanoo the storm god were born at the same time as Amaterasu, when Izanagi washed his face.
+The Moon god, Tsukuyomi, and Susanoo the storm god were born at the same time as Amaterasu, when Izanagi washed his face.

 Myths related the Sun, the Moon, and the Storm kami are full of strife and conflict.
 The Sun goddess and her sibling the moon god's interpersonal conflicts explain, in Japanese myth, why the Sun and the Moon do not stay in the sky at the same time — their distaste for one another keeps them both turning away from the other.
 Meanwhile, the sun goddess and the storm god Susanoo's conflicts were intense and bloody.
 Various accounts of Susanoo's temper tantrum in Amaterasu's home depict a variety of disgusting and brutal behaviors (everything from smearing his feces across her home's walls to skinning her favorite horse alive and throwing it at her maid and killing the maid) but it is usually, in depictions of this particular myth, Susanoo's behavior that scares Amaterasu into hiding in a cave.
 It would take the combined efforts of many other kami, and the erotic dance of a particular goddess named Ame no Uzume, to lure Amaterasu from the cave again.
 Ame no Uzume exposed herself while dancing and created such commotion that Amaterasu peeked out from her cave.
 The myth of Amaterasu's entering and emerging from a cave is depicted in one of the most iconic images of Japanese mythology which is shown to the right.

 The sun goddess Amaterasu's importance in Japanese mythology is two-fold.
 She is the sun, and one of Izanagi's most beloved of children, as well as the ancestor of the Japanese imperial line, according to legend.
 Her status as a sun goddess had political ramifications for the imperial family, and the Yamato state most likely benefited from the myth when dealing with Korean influences because Korea also had myths of sun god ancestors for the Korean imperial family.